Tanaya-27/movie-data-front-end/README.md

 - **JavaScript** for form validation as well as a "hide bar" function

-- **PHP** to collect inputs from the html form and connect to the database[fn^] with them, performing various database operations with **SQL**
+- **PHP** to collect inputs from the html form and connect to the database[^fn] with them, performing various database operations with **SQL**

-[fn^]: specific database details and passwords have been replaced with placeholders for this demonstration of the project - the system should work with any mysql database with the above descriptions.
+[^fn]: Specific database details and passwords have been replaced with placeholders for this demonstration of the project - the system should work with any mysql database with the above descriptions.